-Having coverage in place means that you can breathe a sigh of relief knowing that you and your spouse’s financial security is one less thing for you both to worry about.
+With coverage in place, you can breathe a sigh of relief knowing that you and your spouse’s financial security is one less thing for you both to worry about.

 A mortgage is one of the most expensive financial commitments most Canadians will make in their lifetime.
-Though mortgage life insurance is an option that lenders may offer you, it’s not well suited for most mortgage holders since it can only be used to pay off the remaining balance of your mortgage, which decreases over time as your premium remains the same.
+Though mortgage life insurance is an option that lenders may offer you, it’s not well suited for most mortgage holders.
+That’s because it can only be used to pay off the remaining balance of your mortgage, which decreases over time as your premium remains the same.
 The payout goes directly to the lender, so the beneficiary can’t decide how it will be used.

 On the other hand, the death benefit from a life insurance policy goes directly to your beneficiaries.
 They can then choose how they want to spend the money.